hankbesser/recursive-agents/docs/LangGraph_RA_comp.md

 - **LangGraph** excels at **workflow orchestration** - managing how agents connect, execute in parallel, handle errors, and pass data between nodes.
 It shows you the "what" of your system.

-- **Recursive Companion** provides **thinking transparency** - agents that automatically maintain their complete reasoning history through iterative refinement.
+- **Recursive Agents** provides **thinking transparency** - agents that automatically maintain their complete reasoning history through iterative refinement.
 It shows you the "why" behind every decision.

-**The Key Insight**: RC agents work as drop-in LangGraph nodes.
+**The Key Insight**: RA agents work as drop-in LangGraph nodes.
 You don't choose between tools - you get workflow orchestration AND thinking transparency in one system.

 ## What Each Tool Does Best